bagustris/ccc_mse_ser/readme.md

-# Repository for my paper: *Evaluation of Error and Correlation-Based Loss Functions For Multitask Learning Dimensional Speech Emotion Recognition*
+### *Evaluation of Error and Correlation-Based Loss Functions For Multitask Learning Dimensional Speech Emotion Recognition*

 by
 Bagus Tris Atmaja
 Masato Akagi,
 Email: bagus@ep.its.ac.id

-> This is a repository for that papers that provide Python codes, Latex codes
+> This is a repository for that paper that provide Python codes, Latex codes
 > figures, and other materials.

 This paper has been submitted for publication in *APSIPA 2020*.